harism25/HarvardX_ICS_PS-1b/README.md

 Implementing a program that first asks the user how much change is owed and then prints the minimum number of coins with which that change can be made.

-The program should behave like the example below..
+The program finally behaves like the example below..

 $ ./cash
 Change owed: -0.41